 In the article the WSJ highlighted the strategy of buying high dividend paying company’s who also spend significant amount of money on research and development.
 The thought is that the company is ensuring unique products and technology will continue to be released, and that the company is not sacrificing future growth by paying large dividends now.

 The WSJ compared a company’s R&D expenses with its enterprise value to filter out the companies that are spending significant money on R&D.

 Dow Chemical (Ticker DOW) – Dividend yield of 3.8%

 And Johnson and Johnson (Ticker JNJ) – Dividend yield of 3.5%

 Just one of the many ways investors can try and determine if their investments are able to pay dividends for decades to come.

 Remember, investing works best when you find great long term investments that appreciate year after year over decades.
 Because a company is offering a dividend today, does not mean that dividend can continue forever.
-Dividend yield is an important factor in your choice of an investment, but be sure to check that the dividends will be able to continue for as long as you plan on investing in the company.
+Dividend yield is an important factor in your choice of an investment, but be sure to check that the dividends are sustainable.
 Buying a company because of a high dividend today does not mean your investment will be there tomorrow.